GrayHatter/gr.ht/content/posts/consent-is-required.md

 spite my face.
 And [there are dozens of us](/assets/dozens.mp4)!

 I'm *sure* their security team is thrilled about this.
-I can confidently guess, because of exactly how times, we at `$OLD_JOB` wanted to make a significant improvement to security, or abuse detection/prevention, but we were thwarted by our unwillingness to outright block support of old devices.
+I can confidently guess, because of exactly how many times, we at `$OLD_JOB` wanted to make a significant improvement to security, or abuse detection/prevention, but we were thwarted by our unwillingness to outright block support of old devices.
 I begrudgingly assert this was and still is the correct decision.
 I refuse to punish users who